 What Does an HVAC Tech Do Differently In the Summer?

 An HVACR Professional works to service, install, troubleshoot, and fix HVACR equipment such as furnaces, air conditioners, boilers, heat pumps, refrigeration units, coolers, freezers, humidifying units, air filtration systems and more.
 Before the summer months’ approach, homeowners should think about having their cooling units—such as air conditioners, refrigerators, and coolers—checked to make sure they are working properly.
-The following are just some of the things an HVACR Tech may do differently in the summer:
+The following are just some of the things that an HVACR Tech may do differently in the summer:

 - In the summer, an HVAC installer will inspect, clean, and tune up a central air conditioning unit ensuring it is free of debris and its parts are properly working

 - HVAC Installers know it is best to install a new AC unit in the shade.
 Air Conditioner (AC) units that are located in a shady area perform more efficiently, run less often, and are quieter.
-The air in a shaded space is cooler than that in a sunny space, and the unit itself will not get hot.
+The air in a shaded space is cooler than that in a sunny space, and the unit itself will not get as hot.

 - They’ll make sure the unit is stable and level.
 The refrigerant inside of the AC unit needs to flow through the coils evenly without interference from being slanted.